 A post shared by Sugar Mama (@sugarmamasbakeshopatx) on

-Sugar Mama’s promises you’ll be willing to camp out for this one!
-The S’mores Bar features a graham cracker crust, a thick layer of creamy dark chocolate, and a delicious pillow of house-made toasted marshmallow.
+Sugar Mama’s sweet treats change regularly.
+At times, they offer the S’mores Bar featuring a graham cracker crust, a thick layer of creamy dark chocolate, and a delicious pillow of house-made toasted marshmallow.
+Call to confirm availability (512-448-372).